Bulduper/BluetoothSpeaker/README.md

 ## First try
 My first design was successfull in some way.
 ![Photo of speaker v1.0](/Photos/speaker_v1.jpg?raw=true  "Version 1.0")
-It worked, played music and basically met almost all the requirements to some extend.
-And to some extend only...
+It worked, played music and basically met almost all the requirements to some extent.
+And to some extent only...
 - it was not airtignt enough, a significant amount of air was leaking
 - very inconvenient to assemble
 - not really good looking